peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 Converts a string to an arbitrary-precision integer.

-The following example (C#) converts a number in the orm of a hex string to an arbitrary-precision integer.    public static arbitrary-precision integer HexToEInteger(string
+The following example (C#) converts a number in the form of a hex string to an arbitrary-precision integer.    public static arbitrary-precision integer HexToEInteger(string
     hexString) {
     // Parse the hexadecimal string as an arbitrary-precision integer.
 Will
     // throw a FormatException if the parsing fails